Dublin and Mystical Side-Trips

-Wilde was a Dubliner, attended Trinity College, and walked this park, wowing Dublin and London alike with his quick wit, outrageous clothes, and flamboyant personality.
+Wilde was a Dubliner, attended Trinity College, and walked this park.
+He wowed Dublin and London alike with his quick wit, outrageous clothes, and flamboyant personality.

 In his humorous plays he satirized upper-class Victorian society.
 His characters spoke very elegantly about the trivial concerns of the idle rich.

-James Joyce used to wander the back streets of Dublin, observing its seedier side, which he captured in a modern stream-of-consciousness style.
+James Joyce wandered the back streets of Dublin, observing its seedier side, which he captured in a modern stream-of-consciousness style.

-His famous novel Ulysses is set in a single day — June 16, 1904.
-In it, he follows turn-of-the-century Dubliners on a one-day odyssey through the city's markets, hospitals, brothels, and pubs.
+His famous novel, Ulysses, is set in a single day — June 16, 1904.
+In it, he follows Dubliners on a one-day odyssey through the city's markets, hospitals, brothels, and pubs.

 Dublin's General Post Office is not just a place to buy stamps.
 It's a kind of Irish Alamo, still pockmarked with bullet holes.
 Murals inside tell its story.
-It was from here that Patrick Pearse read the Proclamation of Irish Independence in 1916 — the one we saw earlier — and kicked off the Easter Rising, which ultimately led to Ireland's independence from British rule.
+It was from here that Patrick Pearse read the Proclamation of Irish Independence in 1916 — the one we saw earlier.
+This kicked off the Easter Rising, which ultimately led to Ireland's independence from British rule.
 This was the rebel headquarters and scene of a five-day bloody siege that followed that proclamation.

-After 300 were killed and the rebels realized that no national uprising would follow theirs, they surrendered.
-While they had little public support at first, after the British tried and executed the leaders, public sympathy rose and they became martyrs….this stirred the public.
-British control began collapsing and by 1921 Ireland was independent.
+After 300 were killed and the rebel leaders realized that no national uprising would follow theirs, they surrendered.
+While they had little public support at first, after the British tried and executed the leaders, public sympathy rose, and they became martyrs.
+This stirred the public.
+British control began collapsing, and by 1921 Ireland was independent.

 At Dublin Castle the British formally handed power over to the Irish in a stirring ceremony in this courtyard.

-Today, it's used for state and charity functions and guided tours of this most 'English' of Irish palaces.
+Today, it's used for state functions and tour guides take visitors through this most 'English' of Irish palaces.